kgiori/kgiori.github.io/README.md

 Snap4Arduino lets you tie the UI of your computer with the real world of microcontroller boards that can run Arduino and Standard Firmata.
 Like MicroBlocks, it is a superb way to engage in programmable interaction with the physical world.
 However, it does require that the microcontroller remain tethered to the computer.

 ## [PlatformIO](https://platformio.org)
 When I'm not programming in blocks, I prefer to use PlatformIO to program any MCU hardware, especially those that support the Arduino framework.
-In fact, the way I build and upload the MicroBlocks virtual machine (VM) onto several niche microcontroller boards is using the extremely veratile PlatformIO tool.
+In fact, the way I build and upload the MicroBlocks virtual machine (VM) onto several niche microcontroller boards is using the extremely versatile PlatformIO tool.
 I wish all semiconductor (chip) makers would support a PlatformIO build environment and examples for their products!

 Enjoy!